procore/documentation/api_essentials/tls_reqs.md

 ### Java

 TLS1.2 is enabled by default in Java 1.8 so no action should be required if you are using Java 1.8.
 If you are using Java 1.7, TLS1.2 is disabled by default so you must explicitly enable it or specify the protocol when creating your SSLContext.
 The most reliable way to address this condition is to pass in the TLS protocol version you want when creating your SSLContext.
-For more details see the Java Platform Group, Product Management Blog: [Diagnosing TLS, SSL, and HTTPS](https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https){:target="_blank" rel="noopener"}.
+For more details see the Java Platform Group, Product Management Blog: [Diagnosing TLS, SSL, and HTTPS](https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https).

 ## OpenSSL